top of page

 ~Hot Cocoa (a collection of anecdotal essays) It turns out that after writing fiction for so many years, flipping his tail feathers around to write essay is more challenging for Drake than he anticipated.
 We don't want it to be a dull read, so we're taking our time with this one.
 We're hoping that it turns out to be on the more humorous side, and that takes a bit of time... unless you're Kristoffer Gair!

-~The Passionate Plotter Guidebooks (Indie Author guidebook series) We still have four more to write in this series, and we expect the entire series will be finished by 2027, or before.
+~The Passionate Plotter Guidebooks (Indie Author guidebook series) We still have four more to write in this series, and we expect the entire series will be finished by the end of 2026, or before.
 Non-fiction is kind of like kelp to Drake.
 It's the bill cleanser in between fiction projects.
-We've got all the material from over ten years of teaching creative writing workshops... we just need to regurgitate it into a digestible format for writers.
+We've got all the material from over ten years of teaching creative writing workshops in schools and community centers... we just need to regurgitate it into a digestible format for writers.
+Most of these books are complete, we just need to add the final tweaks and a few more worksheets.

 ~Chloe Chimpanzee's Clutter (a children's picture book; book three in the Smart Ears Safari Club series) Right now, this book doesn't have a target date, but we'll keep you posted.
-It turns out writing about a chimp with ADHD and selective listening is more difficult than we imagined it would be.
+It turns out writing about a chimp with ADHD learning about the difference between listening and hearing is a lot of fun to write.
+However, we're committed to keeping the same artist that we collaborated with on Henry's and Emmett's books, and he's doing other projects right now.
+This story will come about when the time is right for both of us.

 ~ The Trial of Snow White (a fractured fairytale).
-This project began as one of Drake's short stories, and since, it has morphed into a full-blown novel; partly because some readers asked for "the rest of it" and partly because a fun idea came to us one night last winter when Drake checked in from New Zeeland.
+This project began as one of Drake's short stories, and since, it has morphed into a full-blown novel; partly because some readers asked for "the rest of it" and partly because a fun idea came to us one night last winter when Drake checked in from New Zealand.
 So, we've got the synopsis, plot outline, character maps, and about 25% of the story written... now we just need to finish it.
-It might be released sometime in 2026... we'll see.
+It might be released sometime in 2026 or maybe early 2027... we'll see.

 So yeah, it's a lot, but Drake and I enjoy writing and the wonderment that comes with storytelling.
 We can't imagine doing anything else with our free time... except perhaps reading, drinking cocoa, and sleeping.
 As hobbies go, sleeping is a big hit with Drake!